marianoguerra/little-riak-core-book/_sources/starting.txt

     Eshell V7.0  (abort with ^G)
     (tanodb@127.0.0.1)1>

-This is the erlang shell, something like a REPL connected to our system, we now can test our system by calling `tanodb:ping()` on it.
+This is the Erlang shell, something like a REPL connected to our system, we now can test our system by calling `tanodb:ping()` on it.

 .. code-block:: erl